Slow Cooked Recipes

-Simple, rich and hearty, one-pot meals are winter’s medicine… especially when matched with a big, flavoursome wine.
+Simple, rich and hearty, slow cooked recipes are winter’s medicine… especially when matched with a big, flavoursome wine.

 Winter is the season of the one-pot wonder, a wonderfully hassle-free way to prepare a delicious, savoury meal that is ideal for families and good for the soul.